Debt to Income Ratio

 - Gross monthly income of $3,500 x .36 = $1,260 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our very useful Loan Qualifying Calculator.

-Remember these ratios are only guidelines.
-We'd be happy to help you pre-qualify to help you figure out how much you can afford.
+Don't forget these are just guidelines.
+We will be thrilled to go over pre-qualification to help you figure out how large a mortgage you can afford.

-At First Community Bank of Central Al., we answer questions about qualifying all the time.
-Give us a call at (334) 285-8850.
+First Community Bank of Central Al. can answer questions about these ratios and many others.
+Call us at (334) 285-8850.